 City employees are represented by seven (7) labor unions and associations (identified in the following Table 28 as of June 30, 2016).
 The largest employee organization is the Service Employees International Union Local 1021, which represents approximately 55% of City employees.
 Approximately 95% of City employees are covered by negotiated agreements, as detailed below.
-The Memoranda of Understanding ("MOU") for the International Association of Firefighters, Local 55, is set to expire on October 31, 2017.
-The MOUs for the Oakland Police Officers' Association, Unit PP1, PT1, and Oakland Police Management Association Unit UN2 will expire on June 30, 2019.
-The other MOUs between the City and the exclusive bargaining representatives for the indicated employees expired June 30, 2017.
-The City is negotiating successor MOUs.
-Each of the expired MOUs will continue to govern until a successor MOU is executed.
+The Memoranda of Understanding ("MOUs") between the City of Oakland and exclusive bargaining representatives for miscellaneous employees expire June 30, 2017.
+The MOU for the International Association of Firefighters, Local 55, is set to expire on October 31, 2017.
+The MOUs for the Oakland Police Officers' Association, Unit PP1, PT1, and Oakland Police Management Association Unit UN2, are set to expire on June 30, 2019.